 Each patient at Moffitt receives an individualized treatment plan that is designed to address his or her specific type of tumor and symptoms.
 And, just as the symptoms of pituitary adenomas can vary considerably, so can this condition’s treatment options.
 Based on the patient’s unique circumstances, a treatment plan may include:

-- Surgery to remove the adenoma
+- Surgery to remove the tumor, if possible

-- Radiation therapy to destroy tumor cells
+- Radiation therapy to help shrink the tumor

-- Medication to control symptoms
+- Medication to regulate hormone production

 Some patients may also benefit from hormone replacement therapy if the pituitary gland function is affected by the tumor.
 In other cases, an “active surveillance” approach may be recommended if an adenoma does not cause any noticeable symptoms or changes in pituitary gland function.

 If you have been diagnosed with a pituitary adenoma, turn to Moffitt Cancer Center to receive the specialized treatment you need.
 Call 1-888-663-3488 or submit a new patient registration form online to request an appointment.
 As part of our commitment to making world-class tumor care more readily accessible, Moffitt is connecting new patients with physicians in just one day.

 Support the Future of Endocrine Oncology Research and Treatment